automation-tasks-rs/cargo_auto_lib/DEVELOPMENT.md

 You just need to install the Docker newer alternative: [Podman](https://podman.io/).
 Then you download the prepared container image from DockerHub (3GB).
-And then a little juggling with ssh keys.
+And then a little juggling with SSH keys.
 All this is simplified by running a few bash scripts.
 Just follow the easy instructions.